groundhoggwp/groundhogg/README.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9d9-417e-4ba2-a0bf-8b7529b7122b )

 == Changelog ==

+= 4.5.3 (2026-06-11) =
+* FIXED Broken email processing rule causing some links to not work.
+* FIXED Broken permissions check on the contact API for sales representatives.
+* FIXED Icon sizes wrong for global/custom font controls in the email editor.

 = 4.5.2 (2026-06-05) =
 * FIXED Groundhogg components CSS broken on non-Groundhogg admin screens.